 Cyber security

-In public transport, digital and networked data has become indispensable.
+In public transport, digital and networked data have become indispensable.
 Today’s signalling systems, for example, would be impossible without it.
-However, as digitalisation increases, so do the risks that come along with it – which is why cyber security is becoming ever more important in public transport.
+However, the risks associated with increasing digitalisation are also growing.
+This is why cyber security in public transport is becoming increasingly important.

 It is the responsibility of the transport companies to take precautions against and deal with cyberattacks.
 As part of its safety supervision responsibility, the Federal Office of Transport (FOT) helps to ensure that companies have adequate measures in place to prevent and deal with cyber risks.
 The FOT supports ongoing cyber security campaigns in this and other sectors, and does so by making use of existing platforms such as those of the Association of Public Transport (APT), RAILplus and Swissrail.